I was hoping that the recent Amazon Prime day would have discounted the JoeTisserie. Unfortunately for me there were no JoeTisserie discounts today.

 A bit over an hour it was done and it looked awesome!
 The skin was crisp and had I nice smoke flavor.
 The cutting board was covered in juice as I pulled off bits and pieces.
 That chicken never made it off the cutting board and on to the table.

-Kory and Keesha also had some as well.
+Kory and Keesha, our two Keeshound BFFs, also had some tidbits as well.

 Clean up was a snap, the spit rod and spit rod forks cleaned right up.
 Yes, they were discolored a bit from the wood smoke.
 I like to think that this is more of a patina.
 You know, that highly desired tarnish that the Antiques Road Show guys talk about.